 The application process for the English language premaster programme starts on 1 October.

-We advise you to submit your application as soon as you meet the minimum admissions requirements, including English and GMAT test results if applicable.
-You should therefore plan your English and GMAT tests well in advance.
+We advise you to submit your application as soon as you meet the minimum admissions requirements, including GPA, English and GMAT test results (if applicable).
+Plan your English and GMAT tests well in advance!